Public Courses – Fall 2025

 Thursdays 5 to 7 pm (eastern)

-Students will work with a hevruta partner.
-Plan on five to ten hours of study per week.
 Areas covered: nouns, verbs and other topics in grammar.
-In this semester (101), students will learn the binyan pa’al (qal) in all its tenses.
-The goal of this course, by the end of Biblical Hebrew 102, is a solid grounding in translation of Hebrew texts from TaNaKH and Siddur.
+The goal of these courses is a solid grounding in translation of Hebrew texts from TaNaKH and Siddur.

 BACK TO TOP